The Pertwillaby Papers: History

 Rosa started drawing the comic in the Kentucky Kernel newspaper in 1971.
 At the time, it consisted of weekly four- or five-panel episodes.
 At first, the comic was a political satire, according to the wishes of the newspaper editor, but when the newspaper changed editors, the comic became an adventure series.
 In 1973, the comic was paused.

 In 1976, Rosa continued drawing the comic from episode #128 onwards, for the fanzine Rocket's Blast Comicollector.
 He changed the comic so that it now consisted of about ten 8- to 12-panel pages per episode.
 A whole story consisted of five or six episodes.
 Rocket's Blast Comicollector included episodes #128 through #140, which comprised two whole stories and one which was left unfinished.

 Rosa stopped drawing the comic in 1979, because he was not paid for it and had begun to get bored of it.
-In the early 1980s he still drew one episode, number #141, to his unfinished story, that wasn't published at that time.
+In the early 1980s he drew one more episode (#141) of his unfinished story, but it was not published then.

 Except for one story, Rosa re-used the basic storylines of his The Pertwillaby Papers stories in his Disney stories.
 The stories also include numerous scenes which can be found in his Duck comics.

 After his eventful student years, Lancelot Pertwillaby continues his life career as Captain Kentucky.